MTandHJ/SOLO/README.md

     - `qema`: The proposed logarithmic quantization.

+> [!TIP]
+> SOLO can be utilized in conjunction with the `Trainer` by specifying the `optimizer_cls_and_kwargs` parameter.

+> [!NOTE]
+> DeepSpeed may produce an excessively large tensor, leading to unexpected OOM errors caused by intermediate buffers during the quantization process.
+It is recommended to reduce the `sub_group_size` to mitigate this issue.

 ## Reference Code

 - [pytorch-optimizer](https://github.com/jettify/pytorch-optimizer/tree/master): We implemented the low-bit Adafactor and AdaBelief optimiers based on this code.